 AyurveDAAAH Brenda.
 Never heard of this word before?
 Don't even know how to pronounce it?
 Don't worry, we will clear that up for you.
-But be prepared my friend, because your outlook on both your body and your mind might be changed for-EVEEEER...
+And be prepared my friend, because your outlook on both your body and your mind will be changed for-EVEEEER...

 Ayurveda is the traditional natural medicine of India dating over five thousand years.
 It literally means 'The Science of Life'.